GeoinformationSystems/GeoprocessingAppstore/README.md

 ## License

-The GeoMetaFacet project is licensed under The Apache Software License, Version 2.0
+The Geoprocessing Appstore project is licensed under The Apache Software License, Version 2.0

 ## Contact (for TUD modifications)